-Department or Commonwealth Body
+Department or Commonwealth entity

 The applicant must provide their full name, position and business address.
 If it is made by an authorised person, the application must include a copy of the authorisation.

-Radiation Safety Officer3
+Radiation Safety Officer

 This is an individual appointed by the applicant to supervise radiation safety in relation to the sources for which the licence is sought.
 This person must be technically competent in radiation protection matters relevant to all sources, including non-ionising radiation sources if these are part of the application.
 Evidence of competency should be included.
 If there is more than one radiation safety officer, the details of other radiation safety officers should also be provided.